arc360alt/arcsmodpacks/README.md

 # arcsmodpacks
-A collection of Modrinth Modpacks that i was to lazy to upload to modrinth
+A collection of Modrinth Modpacks that I was too lazy to upload to Modrinth